ethanwarriner/FilmFlix/README.md

 ### Option 1: Online Deployable

-The project is deployed and can be accessed directly at: [Precision Tech Movie Catalog](https://precisiontechcollab.onrender.com/index.html)
+The project is deployed and can be accessed directly at: [FilmFlix](https://precisiontechcollab.onrender.com/index.html)

 You can interact with the movie catalog and manage your movies through our web interface.